Jesper Asselman, part of the day's breakaway, launched his sprint early in Selby, and just held off the chasing pack.

-Leaving Doncaster, the riders head north to Kirk Smeaton, then east to Snaith, across the river Humber to Howden, and on to Brough and North Ferriby.
+Leaving Doncaster, the riders head north to Little Smeaton, then east to Snaith, across the river Ouse to Howden, and on to Brough and North Ferriby.
 Then the route continues north to Beverley, and passes through Middleton-on-the-Wolds and North Dalton before going west to Pocklington.

 After Elvington, Stage 1 heads south west to Escrick and Cawood; then there will be a charge towards the finish in Selby.